Botanical Name: Impatiens walleriana hybrids

 Growing impatiens flowers in containers allows you to enjoy a profusion of bright blooms just about anywhere.
 Brighten up a kitchen windowsill, sunroom or patio with these constant-blooming flowers.

 Impatiens flowers are typically flat, with 5 over-lapping petals and a prominent eye.
 You'll find them in a wide range of colors: pink, red, salmon, lavender, white and bicolors.
 Some varieties have double flowers that look like mini roses.
 Soft, oval leaves are held on succulent stems.

 Few flowers?
 Impatiens won't bloom if they don't get enough light.
-When growing impatiens indoors, it can be challenging to find a spot where they'll get at least 4 hours of bright, indirect sun each day.
+When growing impatiens indoors, it can be challenging to find a spot where they'll get at least 4 hours of bright, indirect sunlight each day.
 If you don't have space near a sunny window, you can move your plant outdoors.
 Just keep it shaded from hot, direct sun in summer.

 Water regularly.
 Keep the soil evenly moist, but not soggy.
 Flowering plants are thirsty, and they dry out quickly in containers, so check them often.
 Check out the stylish self-watering pots available now.
 They not only cut back on your watering chores, these time-saving pots will prevent your impatiens from wilting.

 Deadhead spent blooms.
 Remove flowers as soon as they fade to keep plants looking their best and to encourage more blooms.